Pakistan expels Indian ambassador over Kashmir dispute | DW | 07.08.2019

 Jammu and Kashmir, as the Indian-controlled part is known, was previously able to make its own laws because it was exempt from some parts of India's constitution.

-Critics accused India's Hindu-nationalist government of trying to promote the share of Hindus in the Muslim-majority state.
-The state's special status had blocked Indians from other areas of the country from owning property there.
+Critics accused the Hindu-nationalist government of trying to promote the share of Hindus in the Muslim-majority state.
+The former special status had blocked Indians from other areas of the country from owning property there.

+The government said the special status had hampered Kashmir's development and integration with the rest of the country.

 Pakistan and India have fought two wars over Kashmir since they became independent from the British empire in 1947.